alifarooq0/rock-paper-scissors/README.md

 # Rock-Paper-Scissor ✊ ✋ ✌️
-This plugin makes it easy silence/mute specific users without muting the whole channel.
+This plugin makes it easy to make important decisions in your team ;)

 Created as part of [Mattermost Hackathon 2019](https://github.com/mattermost/mattermost-hackathon-nov2019#how-do-i-submit-my-project)